Skip to main content

 cb.Run(in_isr, arg1, arg2, ...);

 Any number of additional arguments can be passed. in_isr indicates if the call is within an interrupt context.
+Calling Run on an empty callback is a safe no-op.

 Other interfaces

-• Empty(): Checks if the callback is empty
+• Empty(): Checks if the callback is empty (cb_block_ == nullptr).

-• Supports default constructor, copy constructor, move constructor, and assignment
+• Supports default constructor, copy constructor, move constructor, and assignment.

 Example Usage